tyleryouk/00os-origin/1000xbrain/system/cycle-manager/processes/enhancement-management-process.md

 4. **Incremental Approach**:
    * For complex enhancements, use an incremental approach
    * Define clear milestones and success criteria for each increment

+5. **Suggestion Timing**:
+   * Make suggestions at appropriate times (cycle transitions, user queries)
+   * Limit suggestions to prevent overload (usually 1-3 at a time)

+6. **Objectivity**:
+   * Prioritization should be as objective as possible, using the defined formulas
+   * Apply the same criteria to all enhancements regardless of cycle type